 Do you lecture most days?
 Stop that!
 Most days students should be at work on the problems you've set them or problems they've set themselves.

 Do you reveal solutions?
 Stop that!
-You should either refuse help, or you should gently reorient students in a way that will prove more fruitful.
+You should at most gently reorient students in a way that will prove more fruitful.

 What do you do then?
 Mostly you do nothing.
 Teach a little.
 Help a little.
 Mostly stay out of the way.
 As a wise old man once said: "Teaching is like frying a small fish.
 You spoil it with too much poking."
 (Actually he said governing is like this, but I don't think he'd mind my change.)